SymmetricDiffusers: Learning Discrete Diffusion on Finite Symmetric Groups: Learning Diffusion Models on Finite Symmetric Groups

-\textbf{The Generalized PL (GPL) Distribution.} We also propose a generalization of the PL distribution, referred to as \textit{Generalized Plackett-Luce (GPL) Distribution}.
+\textbf{The Generalized PL (GPL) Distribution.} We then propose a generalization of the PL distribution, referred to as \textit{Generalized Plackett-Luce (GPL) Distribution}.
 Unlike the PL distribution, which uses a set of $n$ scores, the GPL distribution uses $n^2$ scores $\{\b{s}_1, \cdots, \b{s}_n\}$, where each $\b{s}_i = \{s_{i,1}, \dots, s_{i,n}\}$ consists of $n$ scores.
 The GPL distribution is constructed as follows,

 Sampling of the GPL distribution begins with sampling $\sigma(1)$ using $n$ scores $\b{s}_1$.
 For $2\leq i\leq n$, we remove $i-1$ scores from $\b{s}_i$ that correspond to $\sigma(1),\ldots,\sigma(i-1)$ and sample $\sigma(i)$ from a categorical distribution constructed from the remaining $n-i+1$ scores in $\b{s}_i$.
 It is important to note that the family of PL distributions is a strict subset of the GPL family.
 Since the GPL distribution has more parameters than the PL distribution, it is expected to be more expressive.
-In fact, when considering their ability to express the delta distribution, which is the target distribution for many permutation learning problems, we have the following result. \begin{restatable}{proposition}{plexpr} The PL distribution cannot exactly represent a delta distribution.
-That is, there does not exist an $\b{s}$ such that $p_{\mathrm{PL}} = \delta_{\sigma}$ for any $\sigma\in S_n$, where $\delta_{\sigma}(\sigma)=1$ and $\delta_{\sigma}(\pi)=0$ for all $\pi\neq \sigma$.
-But the GPL distribution can represent a delta distribution exactly. \end{restatable}
+In fact, we prove the following significant result, and the proof is given in Appendix \ref{appendix:expressiveness}. \begin{restatable}{theorem}{gplexpr} The reverse diffusion process parameterized using the GPL distribution in Eq. (\ref{eq:GPL_distribution}) can model any distribution over $S_n$. \end{restatable}